thruflo/alkey/README.md

 `alkey:tablename#row_id`, e.g.: `alkey:users#1`, are stored in a Redis set).
 Then when the flushed changes are committed, the tokens for each recorded instance are updated.
 This means that a cache key constructed using the instance tokens will miss, causing the cached value to be regenerated.

-(Tokens are also updated if missing, so keys will also be invalidated if you lose / flush your Redis data).
+Tokens are also updated if missing, so keys will also be invalidated if you lose / flush your Redis data.

 ## Configuring a Redis Client

-[alkey][] looks in the `os.environ` (i.e.: you need to provide [environment variables][]) for a values to configure a [redis client][], e.g.:
+[alkey][] looks in the `os.environ` (i.e.: you need to provide [environment variables][]) for a values to configure a [redis client][]:

 * `REDIS_URL`: a connection string including any authenticaton information, e.g.:
   `redis://username:password@hostname:port`
 * `REDIS_DB`: defaults to `0`
-* `REDIS_MAX_CONNECTIONS`

-Read the docstring / source code in `alkey.client.get_redis_config` for more details.
-You can also use the components with your own pre-configured redis client but, if so, you'll need to bind the session events to your own handle functions so they have access to it.
+* `REDIS_MAX_CONNECTIONS`: the maximum number of connections for the client's connection pool (defaults to not set)

+The parsing logic is intelligent enough to pick up environment variables provided by popular [Heroku addons][] like `REDISTOGO_URL` and `OPENREDIS_URL`, etc. Read the `alkey.client.get_redis_config` docstring for the gory details.
+Alternatively, if you'd prefer to provide your own redis client, register an `alkey.interfaces.IRedisClientFactory` function or an
+`alkey.interfaces.IRedisConnectionPool` instance.
+Read
+`alkey.client.get_redis_client` to see how.

 ## Binding to Session Events